junxit/us-congress-bills-115/metadata.md

 - 2017-03-22 — Mr. Donovan moved to suspend the rules and pass the bill.
 - 2017-03-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 6 (Roll no. 187). (text: CR H2304-2305)
 - 2017-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 6 (Roll no. 187).(text: CR H2304-2305)
+- 2017-03-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.